Bogdan Suceavă: Mathematics

 At the age of 13, Suceavă won a prize at the Romanian National Mathematical Olympiad, following which he was encouraged to pursue mathematics as a viable career.
 During his undergraduate years he studied mathematical analysis with Solomon Marcus and Ion Colojoară, algebra with Constantin Vraciu and Constantin Niță, geometry with Adriana Turtoi, Stere Ianuș, and Liviu Nicolescu, among others.
 At Michigan State University he took courses with Selman Akbulut, Bang-Yen Chen, John D. McCarthy, Thomas Parker, Baisheng Yan, and others.

 Since 2002, Suceavă is a Professor of Mathematics at California State University, Fullerton.
-He specialises in differential geometry, the foundations of geometry, and the history of mathematics.
+He specialises in differential geometry, metric geometry, and the history of mathematics.

 Suceavă is active in the encouragement of mathematical research among young students in California.
 He has established a mathematics circle involving undergraduates, and extensively published in gazettes of mathematical problems aimed at high school students.

 His mathematical works appeared in Houston Journal of Mathematics, Taiwanese Journal of Mathematics, American Mathematical Monthly, Mathematical Intelligencer, Beiträge zur Algebra und Geometrie, Differential Geometry and Its Applications, Czechoslovak Mathematical Journal, Publicationes Mathematicae, Results in Mathematics, Tsukuba Journal of Mathematics, Notices of the American Mathematical Society, Contemporary Mathematics, Historia Mathematica, and other mathematical journals.